 You'll often see words like "cold-pressed," "all-natural," or "unrefined" on extra virgin olive oil labels, all of which are superfluous!
 If it is really extra virgin oil, by law, it has to be all of those things.

-Only extra virgin oils can be sold under Denomination of Origin Control labels.
-Like DOCs for Spanish wines, these regulate quality and are tied to geographical regions.
+Only extra virgin olive oils can be sold under DOP (Protected Designation of Origin) labels.
+Like DOCs for Spanish wines, these regulate quality and correspond to geographical regions.

 Virgin oils are also chemical-free and can only be pressed using traditional presses or centrifuges.
-The difference with these oils is that they can have some slight imperfections of color, smell and taste.
+The difference is that they can have some slight imperfections of color, smell, and taste.

-As virgin oils are still raw, unheated oils they retain many of the health benefits of extra virgin oils.
+As virgin oils are still raw and unheated, they retain many of the health benefits of extra virgin oils.
 They are rather hard to find, though.
 Most virgin oils are mixed with refined oils and sold as just plain "olive oil."

 Lampante Oil

-If the oil has a high acidity (more than 2 percent) and many defects, it is dubbed "lampante oil" and destined for the refinery.
-Lampante gets its names from the olden days, when it was used as lamp oil.
+If the oil has a high acidity (more than 2 percent) and many defects, it's dubbed "lampante oil" and destined for the refinery.
+Lampante gets its name from the olden days, when it was used as lamp oil.

 Olive Oil Health Benefits